nwhitehead/pzretro/README.md

 ![Title screen of Pot Wash Panic with original pixel font](doc/potwashpanic_original.png)

-Many games have message text that refers to keys to press, so I added the RetroPad button names to the title screen but still show the correspondence to keyboard keys.
-So if a game talks about pressing `R` to restart, hopefully it makes sense what that means.
+Many games have message text that refers to keys to press.
 I setup my own installation of RetroArch so that my keyboard bindings match the normal PuzzleScript bindings (so `X` keyboard key maps to `A` RetroPad button etc.)

 The core also experimentally supports [PuzzleScript Plus](https://github.com/Auroriax/PuzzleScriptPlus) games.
 This is an alternate fork of regular PuzzleScript that